signal18/replication-manager/README.md

 \r\n
 ```

-### Rejoining old leader
+### Rejoining nodes

+Before 1.1 only rejoining nodes with equal GTID at election time can be re-attach to the cluster

-Since replication-manager 1.1, rejoin of dead leader has been improved to cover more cases.
+In replication-manager 1.1, rejoining of dead leader has been improved to cover more cases.

-MariaDB 10.2 binary package can be colocated with replication-manager via the config option mariadb-binary-path, binaries are used to backup binlogs from remote node via mysqlbinlog --read-from-remote-server into the system tmp directory and possibly to flashback those extra binlogs
+MariaDB 10.2 binary package need to be colocated with replication-manager via the config option :
+*mariadb-binary-path*

+Binaries are used to backup binlogs from remote node via:
+*mysqlbinlog --read-from-remote-server*
+they are saved into the replication-manager working directory and moved in a crash directory for later used with flashback or for your eyes in case of auto dump restore

-Note that the server-id to backup binlog used by replication-manager is 1000 so please don't use it on your cluster nodes
+>Note that the server-id to backup binlog used by replication-manager is 1000 so please don't use it on your cluster nodes

-replication-manager gets 4 different cases for rejoin:
+replication-manager track 4 different cases for rejoining:

-1. If GTID of the new leader at time of election is equal to GTID of the joiner, we proceed with rejoin.
+1. GTID of the new leader at time of election is equal to GTID of the joiner, we proceed with rejoin.

-2. If GTID is ahead on joiner, we backup extra events, if semisync replication was in sync status, we must do flashback to come back to a physical state that client connections have never seen.
+2. GTID is ahead on joiner, we backup extra events, if semisync replication was in sync status, we must do flashback to come back to a physical state that client connections have never seen.

-3. If GTID is ahead but semisync replication status at election was desynced, we flashback if replication-manager settings use the rejoin-flashback flag, lost events are saved in a crash directory in the working directory path.
+3. GTID is ahead but semisync replication status at election was desynced, we flashback if replication-manager settings use the rejoin-flashback flag, lost events are saved in a crash directory in the working directory path.

-4. If GTID is ahead but semisync replication status at election was desynced, we restore the joiner via mysqldump from the new leader if replication-manager settings use the rejoin-mysqldump flag.
+4. GTID is ahead but semisync replication status at election was unknown, we restore the joiner via mysqldump from the new leader when replication-manager settings use the rejoin-mysqldump flag.

 ```
 autorejoin = true